Obscured & Textured Window Glass: 'Figured Rolled Glass' Pattern Guide [1888-2020]

 CHANCE’S MUFFLED GLASS was mostly used for fancy leaded light work.
 Its “peculiar and varying waviness of its design assuring a graceful and pleasing effect wherever it is employed”.
 It was also frequently used for windowpanes of modest sizes but it was a thinner 18 oz glass and so large windowpanes were not viable.

-CHANCE’S CATHEDRAL GLASS was produced in three distinct kinds all about 1/16 in. thickness.
+CHANCE’S CATHEDRAL GLASS (glass with an indefinite pattern) was produced in three distinct kinds all about 1/16 in. thickness.

 - Double Rolled Cathedral was their ‘standard cathedral glass’ and produced in hundreds of tints.